17. Input Handlers

 Note

-16.1.1.
+17.2.2.
 TextInputHandler

 Sub-class from sublime_plugin.TextInputHandler to create an Input Handler that will gather input from the user in a free-form typing format, on one line of text.
 These can also have an output-display area.
-A default value can be provided if desired, and there is a convenient way you can use to validate input.
+A default value can be provided if desired, and there is a convenient method you can use to validate input.
 You can find an example of this in arithmetic.py that ships with Sublime Text.

 Common methods to define for text input include: